ONSdigital/sdg-indicators/_pages/about.md

   * promoting the SDG-related work we do

 ## About this site
-The site is based on the open source [Open SDG](https://open-sdg.readthedocs.io/en/latest/) platform.
+This site is based on the open source [Open SDG](https://open-sdg.readthedocs.io/en/latest/) platform.
 The Open SDG platform is the result of collaboration between the:

   * UK [Office For National Statistics](https://www.ons.gov.uk/) (ONS)

   * US government

   * [Center For Open Data Enterprise](http://opendataenterprise.org/) (CODE)

+  View this <a href="{{site.baseurl}}/public/NRP VIDEO DEMO May2018.ppsx" onClick='ga("send", "event", "Guidance", "presentation", "view presentation")'>presentation</a> (.ppsx file 6.45Mb) to see the site's main features.

 Other countries or organisations wishing to reuse the Open SDG reporting platform are welcome to do so for free.
 The [Open SDG Quick Start guide](https://open-sdg.readthedocs.io/en/latest/quick-start/) gives technical instructions on the quickest way to get a copy of the Open SDG platform up and running.